Macb3th/dartlang.org/src/site/docs/tutorials/packages/index.markdown

 <a href="http://pub.dartlang.org/">pub.dartlang.org</a>
 repository.

-This target shows you how to use Dart's package manager to install one of the packages in the repository, the vector_math package.
+This target shows you how to use `pub`&mdash;a package manager that comes with Dart&mdash;to install one of the packages in the repository, the vector_math package.
 You can follow these same steps to install any package hosted at
 <a href="http://pub.dartlang.org/">pub.dartlang.org</a>;